16 Jan Gold: What Happened in 2019 and What to Expect in 2020

 3. Fluctuating Demand for Physical Gold

-- Gold price volatility and expectations of weaker economic growth resulted in a softer consumer demand near term.
+- Price volatility and expectations of weaker economic growth resulted in a softer consumer demand near term.
 In the first three quarters of 2019, there was a 27% decline year-over-year in demand for physical gold bullion bars and coins.

 - There was an increased appetite in ETF vs physical holdings.
 In October, for example, an all-time high was reached by the gold-backed ETF holdings.
 This happened as investors balanced between high equity markets and uncertainty.